- Agarwood Related Articles

-We have this SINGLE question asked thousands of time: "Why do agarwood beads have no smell? "
+We have this SINGLE question asked thousands of times:

 Well, the truth is: the smell is always present; it is just us who are unable to detect it.

-If you have a chance to sniff some agarwood chip at room temperature, it is challenging to smell it because the volatile molecules of agarwood chips are minium at room temperature.
+Suppose you have a chance to sniff some agarwood chip at room temperature; you would find it is challenging to smell it.

 Only a few people with trained noses could smell it, and it takes years to obtain this skill.
-Unlike divine smell from agarwood oil which is distilled using kilos of wood (for 1 kg of wood, 0ml to 25ml produced depending on raw material and technique), agarwood chips offer minimum or subtle scent.
+Unlike the divine aroma of agarwood oil, which is distilled using kilos of wood (for 1 kg of wood, 0ml to 25ml produced depending on raw material and technique), agarwood chips offer minimum or subtle scent.

 Similarly, agarwood beads have the exact trait.
-It is costly because to "round" the beads, a lot of material will be used and only the most resin content.
+It is costly because to "round" the beads, many materials will be used and only the most resin content.

-Sandalwood is very different, and its heartwood offers a strong aroma, sweet, warm, spicy and woody.
+Sandalwood is very different, and its heartwood offers a strong aroma, sweet, warm, creamy and woody.
 You could smell it directly, even from the wood log.

 The above beads smell very close to Mysore Sandalwood incense or powder.